 Type: Affordable Housing

-ULC purchased this land and held it until Elevation Community Land Trust (ECLT) was able to secure financing to develop 92 permanently affordable for-sale condos.
-Located along a high-frequency bus route, this land is a unique opportunity to create affordable homeownership opportunities in Denver.
+ULC purchased this land and held it until Elevation Community Land Trust (ECLT) secured financing to develop 92 permanently affordable for-sale condos.
+Located along a high-frequency bus route, this land was a unique opportunity to create affordable homeownership opportunities in Denver.
 ECLT purchased the land from ULC in 2020 and the condos were completed in 2021.
-The land is held in a ground lease by ECLT.
+ECLT holds the land in a ground lease to ensure permanent affordability.

 Santa Fe Ten